AlgeriaOfficial Name: People's Democratic Republic of Algeria

 While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.

-Travel within Algeria: Foreign employees of foreign companies or organizations based in Algeria must contact the Ministry of Foreign Affairs before engaging in any travel within the interior of the country.
+Travel within Algeria: All employees of foreign companies or organizations based in Algeria who are not Algerian citizens must contact the Ministry of Foreign Affairs before engaging in any travel within the interior of the country.
 The Ministry will notify local police of the planned travel and the police may choose to assign escorts for that travel.

 Currency: All foreign currency brought into Algeria should be disclosed when entering the country.
 While this requirement is not publicized when entering the country, upon arrival you should ask a customs official for a form to declare foreign currency.
 Each person leaving Algeria will be stopped and asked if he/she has any foreign money and will possibly be searched.
 If foreign currency was declared when entering the country, any disparity between the amounts arrived with, and the amounts held at departure, must be accounted for.
 If a traveler failed to declare any currency when entering Algeria, and is found to possess foreign currency while exiting the country, the penalties may be severe.